Curandero: History in the United States

 Historically, in the United States, curanderos were only found in concentrated Amerindian populations.
-It was largely thought that curanderos mainly practiced along the Mexico–United States border.
+It was largely thought that curanderos mainly practiced in New Mexico and along the Mexico–United States border.
 However, recent historical research shows that the practice of curanderismo (traditional healing) was not restricted to the American Southwest.
 The practice of curanderismo was prevalent in the 1880s in Northeastern Tennessee.

 In the mid- to late 1970s the rise in ethnic minority and immigrant populations grew in tandem with the public presence of curanderos in areas outside of the historical geographic regions of the United States which had large Indigenous populations.
 Since the 1990s, it has become more commonplace to see curanderos in northern-tier cities in the United States.

-Types of Curanderos
+Types of curanderos

 There are many different types of curanderos.
 Yerberos are primarily herbalists.
 Hueseros are bone and muscle therapists who emphasize physical ailments.
-Parteras are midwives. oracionistas work primarily through the power of prayer.
+Parteras are midwives.
+Oracionistas work primarily through the power of prayer.
 Other types include sobadors, who are masseurs, and brujos or brujas, who are witch doctors.

 Among these broader terms, there are several subspecialties.
 For instance, yerberos who work primarily with tobacco to heal patients are known as tabaqueros.
 Healers who work primarily with ayahuasca are known as ayahuasqueros.
 Healers who work with peyote are known as peyoteros.

 Although many curanderos do have a specialty and may identify with it, that does not mean that these healing modalities are necessarily strict and do not overlap.
 As an example, an oracionista may also be a yerbera, and so on.